-It’s the end of 2014, and I’ve been traveling for the last week.
-There’s one trend I’ve picked up on.
+It’s the end of 2017, and there’s one trend I’ve picked up on.

 A lot of people in my life are generally negative about work.
 A little mad, a little disenchanted about where they find themselves in life–and work is always a part of it.